-If the relationship doesn't work out, many friends worry that they would no longer be able to have a friendship.
-You have to decide if you want to take the risk of taking your relationship further, if you are willing to work at your relationship then it can be worth that risk.
+If the relationship doesn't work out, many friends worry that they will no longer be able to have a friendship.
+You have to decide if you want to take the risk of taking your relationship further; if you are willing to work at your relationship, then it can be worth that risk.

-What if you break up?
+What if You Break up?

 Of course, knowing someone so well is also a good thing, you already know what each other likes to do so planning your dates will be a lot easier.
-There will not be any of the usual awkward getting to know you dinners, you will also already know that you enjoy spending time together and likely have similar interests.
+There will not be any of the usual awkward getting-to-know-you dinners; you will also already know that you enjoy spending time together and likely have similar interests.

 Be prepared for the change in your relationship, not just with each other but with those around you.
-Some people may think it strange that after such a long time being friends you suddenly decide to date, don't be put off by this it is simply other people adjusting to the change in your relationship.
+Some people may think it strange that after such a long time being friends, you suddenly decide to date, don't be put off by this; it is simply other people adjusting to the change in your relationship.

-Make sure you communicate with each other, it can be strange at first to be in a different type of relationship with someone than the one you are used to.
-You may react to situations differently now that you are a couple, for example if someone chats up your friend you don't usually mind, but if you are the jealous type and someone chats up your boyfriend you might make an issue of it.
+Make sure you communicate with each other; it can be strange at first to be in a different type of relationship with someone than the one you are used to.
+You may react to situations differently now that you are a couple; for example, if someone chats up your friend, you don't usually mind, but if you are the jealous type and someone chats up your boyfriend, you might make an issue of it.

 Dating your best friend really is a great experience, especially if that relationship turns into real love and commitment.
 There really is nothing like knowing that you are going to spend the rest of your life with your best friend.
-Trust me I know, I will be marrying mine next summer.
+Trust me; I know—I will be marrying mine next summer.